Milzon1010/AIEngineering-17/HOMEWORK.md

 ## Task

-Your task is to find a real-world example of image recognition and write a short description of how it works.
+Your first task is to find a real-world example of image recognition and write a short description of how it works.
 You can choose any example you like, such as:

 - Facial recognition on your smartphone
 - A self-checkout system at a grocery store
 - A feature on a social media app that automatically tags your friends in photos

+Your second task :
+- Build a simple keras image recognition model to recognize patterns in one of your examples.

 ## Instructions